 Regenerative medicine also tends to be more affordable and comes with less recovery time.
 Also, some patients who undergo traditional surgery can see the condition come back after time, whereas with regenerative medicine, the condition is less likely to reoccur.

 The Foot and Ankle Center of Arizona

 At the Foot and Ankle Center of Arizona, we offer cutting edge podiatry to help you find the relief you need with positive influence.
 We offer a number of different treatment options, all performed by a licensed, experienced and knowledgeable podiatrist.
-From regenerative medicine to surgery, all procedures are safe and effective.
+From regenerative medicine to surgical procedures, all procedures are safe and effective.
 The entire staff at the Arizona Foot and Ankle Centers will provide you with only the finest foot and ankle care to get you back on your feet.